 Preventing Pickpockets in Europe

-I like to think one of the reasons Geoff and I have managed to avoid being pickpocketed is that we’re hyper-aware of what’s going on around us, and we do our best to minimise the risk.
+I like to think one of the reasons Geoff and I have managed to avoid being pickpocketed is that we’re hyper-aware of what’s going on around us, and we do our best to minimize the risk.
 Surely there are dozens of things you can do to protect your wallet and belongings while travelling Europe (or anywhere) – here’s a list of the things we’ve learned over the years!